MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_2/READ.md

 # 🧬 Protocol for Generating Figure 2

 <p>This repository contains the workflow used to generate <strong>Figure 2</strong> for the publication.
-Follow the steps below to reproduce sequence retrieval, AlphaFold-Multimer predictions, distance calculations, and heatmap generation.</p>
+It includes sequence retrieval, AlphaFold-Multimer predictions, distance measurements, and heatmap generation.</p>

+---

+## 🖥️ System Requirements / Environment Notes

+<p>This workflow was originally executed on an HPC environment where Python, Bash, and GPU-enabled tools were already available.
+The exact versions used may vary, and the protocol does not depend on any single specific setup.</p>

+**Users should ensure:**
+- A Linux-based environment (HPC cluster, workstation, or cloud VM)
+- Bash available in their shell
+- Python 3.x available in the PATH
+- Ability to install or load <strong>LocalColabFold</strong>
+- NVIDIA GPU recommended for speed (CPU works but is slower)
+- Standard Unix command-line tools (`awk`, `sed`, `grep`)

+<p><em>Note:</em> Since systems vary, users should adapt the environment to their own setup.
+Any reasonably recent Python/Bash version should work.</p>

 ---